 - Payment for your rebuilt title and your registration fees.

 After you’ve shown all of the necessary documentation and paid your fees, you’ll be issued your rebuilt salvage title.
 At this point, you can finish the process by getting insurance for your car and getting it registered.

 Insurance Can Be a Challenge

-Getting insurance for a salvage car in Montana can be a challenge.
+Getting to insure a salvage car in Montana can be a challenge.
 Insurance companies generally aren’t thrilled with insuring salvage cars because they cannot know for certain that the car does not have some structural damage that was overlooked in the rebuild and re-titling process.

-If you are just looking for liability insurance, this is usually not a problem, as your insurance company will only be responsible for paying out for damages to another party’s vehicle in an accident.
+If you are just looking for liability insurance, this is usually not a problem.
+Your insurance company will only be responsible for paying for damages to another party’s vehicle in an accident.
 However, if you want collision or comprehensive insurance to cover damages to your own car, you may have to do some more research.

-You may be able to negotiate with your existing insurance company for more coverage or better premium rates than they would offer a new customer.
-Or you may want to agree to pay a slightly higher rate for now and negotiate a new rate and/or more coverage when you renew your insurance policy.
+You may be able to negotiate with your existing insurance company for more coverage.
+Or even better premium rates than they would offer a new customer.
+You may want to agree to pay a slightly higher rate for now.
+Or negotiate a new rate and/or more coverage when you renew your insurance policy.

-In any case, once you’ve chosen an insurance policy, you just need to take your rebuilt title and proof of insurance to your local tag office.
+Once you’ve chosen an insurance policy, take your rebuilt title and proof of insurance to your local tag office.
 Then, the final step in the whole process is just like registering any car.
 Your salvage car is now just like any other car on the road, so registration is simple and easy.